RickVM/Handwritten-digit-classification/README.md

 * Model watcher  (Benchmarks the model performance against a test-set and saves metrics.
 Returns a pass or fail.)
 * Deployer  (If model passed the deployer saves the model in production)
 * Application (Runs model predictions against Kaggle test-set and submits these with the Kaggle API.)
+A visual representation and the process can be found in /design.

 # Usage
 The simulator can be used to run and adjust the full program aswell as the Train/test dataset size.
 After making adjustments to any of the .ipynb files you need to convert the files to .py, this can be done with converter